juztstack/juzt-deploy-basic-version/README.md

 The middleware repository is available at [here](https://github.com/juztstack/starter-basic-template-middleware-github-oauth).
 Follow its installation guide for deployment.

+### Once time get full setup middleware.
+Please update the url on the in includes/class-oauth-service.php

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.